dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 			mixed
 		</dt>
 		<dd>
-			The integer character position of the last occurence of the needle or `FALSE` if no match
+			The position of the last occurence of the needle or `FALSE` if no match
 		</dd>

 </dl>